India expels Canadian diplomat in tit-for-tat move; trashes Canada's allegations over Khalistani terrorist's killing | Law-Order

 ''We are a democratic polity with a strong commitment to rule of law,'' it said.

-In a statement in the House of Commons on Monday, Trudeau said Canadian security agencies have been ''actively pursuing credible allegations of a potential link between agents of the Government of India and the killing of a Canadian citizen, Hardeep Singh Nijjar''. ''Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty.
-It is contrary to the fundamental roles by which free, open and democratic societies conduct themselves,'' he said.
+In his statement in the House of Commons, Trudeau said Canadian security agencies have been ''actively pursuing credible allegations of a potential link between agents of the Government of India and the killing of a Canadian citizen, Hardeep Singh Nijjar.''
+The Canadian PM also said that he raised the issue with Prime Minister Narendra Modi during a meeting last week.
+Trudeau and Modi held a bilateral meeting on the sidelines of the G20 summit.

+''Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty.
+It is contrary to the fundamental roles by which free, open and democratic societies conduct themselves.'' he said.

 ''As one would expect, we have been working closely and coordinating with our allies on this very serious matter.
 In the strongest possible terms I continue to urge the Government of India to co-operate with Canada to get to the bottom of this matter,'' he said.